geopm/geopm/service/README.rst

 Any missing files are inferred to be empty lists, including the default access files.
-A signal or control will not be available to non-root users through the GEOPM service until a system administrator enables access through these allow lists.
-It is recommended that all manipulation of these files should be done through the GEOPM service with the ``geopmaccess`` command line tool.
+A signal or control will not be available to non-root users through the GEOPM Service until a system administrator enables access through these allow lists.
+It is recommended that all manipulation of these files should be done through the GEOPM Service with the ``geopmaccess`` command line tool.

 Some filtering may be applied to the raw signals provided by the